-- 5 Lennartsson et al. (2004) reported observations of oxygen ions with energies of 3-4 keV in the magnetospheric lobes around 10 R_E during geomagnetic storms.
-In our tracing, ions with such high energies in the tail around 10 R_E are traveling close to the magnetopause, and the results of Lennartsson et al. (2004) cannot be verified by our study.
-During geomagnetic storms, 73 % of the oxygen flux end up in the plasmasheet, but far down in the tail (beyond 50 R_E).
-The high energy oxygen ions in the lobes reported by Lennartsson et al. (2004), are more likely the result of magnetospheric energization of existing low energy - 10 oxygen ions in the lobes, rather than convection of high energy oxygen ions.
-The overall dependence of oxygen capture during storm conditions agrees with results from Haaland et al. (2012), in the sense that we observe increased capture during active storm conditions, and more escape during quiet conditions.
-The main difference is that Haaland et al. (2012) analyzed capture rate of low energy hydrogen ions in the lobes emanating from the polar cap regions, while in this paper we have analyzed the fate energy oxygen ions emanating from the cusp regions.
+Lennartsson et al. (2004) reported observations of oxygen ions with energies of 3-4 keV in the magnetospheric lobes around 10 R_E during geomagnetic storms.
+In our tracing, ions with such high energies in the tail around 10 $R{\rm E}$ are traveling close to the magnetopause, and the results of Lennartsson et al. (2004) cannot be verified by our study.
+During geomagnetic storms, 73 % of the oxygen flux ends up in the plasma sheet but far down in the tail (beyond 50 $R{\rm E}$).
+The high-energy oxygen ions in the lobes reported by Lennartsson et al. (2004) are more likely the result of magnetospheric energization of existing low-energy oxygen ions in the lobes rather than convection of high-energy oxygen ions.
+The overall dependence of oxygen capture during storm conditions agrees with results from Haaland et al. (2012), in the sense that we observe increased capture during active storm conditions and more escape during quiet conditions.
+The main difference is that Haaland et al. (2012) analyzed the capture rate of low-energy hydrogen ions in the lobes emanating from the polar cap regions, while in this paper we have analyzed the fate of energy oxygen ions emanating from the cusp regions.

-15 6 Conclusions
+6 Conclusions

-In this paper we have used Cluster EDI data in the lobes in combination with the CODIF cusp dataset from Slapak et al. (2017), to obtain parallel and convection velocities for oxygen ions.
-Furthermore, we used results from Nilsson et al. (2006, 2008) for accelerations in cusps and lobes, as well as results from Newell and Meng (1987) for cusp width, to estimate the fate of oxygen ions originating from the high altitude cusp regions.
-The findings are summarized as follows:
+In this paper we have used Cluster EDI data in the lobes in combination with the CODIF cusp dataset from Slapak et al. (2017) to obtain parallel and convection velocities for oxygen ions.
+Furthermore, we used results from Nilsson et al. (2006); Nilsson et al. (2008) for accelerations in cusps and lobes, as well as results from Newell and Meng (1987) for cusp width, to estimate the fate of oxygen ions originating from the high-altitude cusp regions.
+The findings are summarized as follows.

-- 20 1.
-Assuming that the magnetosphere terminates at a distant X-line fixed at $X = -100 \text{ R}{\text{E}}$, 69 % of total oxygen outflow from the high altitude cusps escape the magnetosphere on average.
-50 % escape tailward beyond distant the X-line and 19% escape to the dayside magnetosheath. - 2.
+- 1. Assuming that the magnetosphere terminates at a distant X-line fixed at $X = -100 R_E$, 69 % of total oxygen outflow from the high-altitude cusps escapes the magnetosphere on average; 50 % escapes tailward beyond the distant X-line and 19 % escapes to the dayside magnetosheath. - 2.
 The oxygen capture-versus-escape ratio is highly dependent on geomagnetic conditions.
-Oxygen ions originating in the cusp are more likely to be captured during active conditions since the majority of oxygen outflow is convected to plasma sheet, although rather far downtail. - 25 - 3.
-The average time for oxygen ions to reach distant X-line $(-100\ R{\rm E})$ is 120 minutes.
+Oxygen ions originating in the cusp are more likely to be captured during active conditions since the majority of oxygen outflow is convected to the plasma sheet, although rather far downtail. - 3.
+The average time for oxygen ions to reach the distant X-line $(-100 R{\rm E})$ is 120 min.